Exploring Pose-Guided Imitation Learning for Robotic Precise Insertion: RELATED WORK

 \subsection{Object-Centric Imitation Learning}

-Object-centric methods that extracting object-centric information from visual observation, such as object detection \cite{zhu2023viola}, point tracking \cite{huang2024rekep}, 6D object poses \cite{wen2022you, hsu2024spot}, 2D or 3D flows \cite{xu2024flow, yuan2024general, zhu2024vision}, to serve as inputs for downstream policies.
-Among these, using 6D object pose as observations offers distinct advantages.
-The object pose provides a compact geometric representation of the object, with its low-dimensional nature significantly reducing the complexity of policy learning.
-In addition, pose information is inherently robust to perceptual variations (e.g., background clutter, lighting changes, or partial occlusion) \cite{hsu2024spot}.
+To improve efficiency and generalization, object-centric methods extract structured information from visual observations---such as object detection \cite{zhu2023viola}, point tracking \cite{huang2024rekep}, 6D object poses \cite{wen2022you, hsu2024spot}, and 2D/3D flow \cite{xu2024flow, yuan2024general, zhu2024vision}---and use them as inputs for downstream policies.
+Among these representations, 6D object pose provides a compact geometric description that can reduce policy learning complexity and facilitate generalization across spatial configurations.
+Pose features are also less sensitive to appearance changes (e.g., background clutter and illumination) \emph{when pose estimation is reliable}; however, robustness still depends on online pose estimation quality, and failures under occlusion or for small objects remain practical concerns.

-In this paper, we explore to design the pose-guided efficient imitation learning method, which utilizes the relative SE(3) poses as observation-action pair for robotic precise insertion tasks.
+In this paper, we build on the object-centric perspective and study pose-guided imitation learning for robotic precise insertion.
+Different from end-to-end visuomotor policies, we use the \emph{relative} $\mathrm{SE}(3)$ pose between the source and target objects as a compact observation--action interface, and further introduce goal-conditioned RGBD cues to compensate for pose estimation noise during execution.